 A note on moistness: The recipes I’ve seen call for placing a pan of boiling water in the oven underneath the bread PLUS spraying the inside of the oven with water before baking.
 Pfft.
 I wasn’t in the mood for any of that, so I just half-heartedly put a pie pan of cold water in the oven, assuming it would eventually boil.
 It never boiled, but it did make the oven pretty humid.
 Feel free to do what I did or try the boiling water pan and/or spraying techniques I mentioned.
 I have no idea if the humid oven really helped the bread’s moistness level or not.

-The hubs and I have been enjoying our semolina toast for breakfast with earth balance and a strong cup of coffee (English-style black tea for me!)
+Great for breakfast with earth balance and a strong cup of coffee (English-style black tea for me!)

 Ingredients for one regular-sized loaf: